v8/v8.dev/src/docs/slack-tracking.md

 foo("Zugspitze", 2962);
 ```

 That should be enough to compile and run optimized code.
 We do something in TurboFan (the optimizing compiler) called [**Create Lowering**](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/compiler/js-create-lowering.h;l=32;drc=ee9e7e404e5a3f75a3ca0489aaf80490f625ca27), where we inline the allocation of objects.
 That means the native code we produce will emit instructions to ask the GC for the instance size of the object to allocate, and then carefully initialize those fields.
-But this code would be invalid if slack tracking were to stop at some later point.
+However, this code would be invalid if slack tracking were to stop at some later point.
+What can we do about that?

-To avoid this problem what we do is just say sorry, we are ending slack tracking early.
+Easy-peasy!
+We just end slack tracking early for this map family.
 This makes sense because normally, we wouldn't compile an optimized function until thousands of objects have been created.
 So slack tracking *should* be finished.
 If it's not, too bad!
-The object must not be that important anyway if less than 7 of them have been created by this point.
-Normally, remember, we are only optimizing after the program ran for a long time.
+The object must not be that important anyway if less than 7 of them have been created by this point (*Normally, remember, we are only optimizing after the program ran for a long time*).

-### But wait, it's not that easy
+### Compiling on a background thread

-We can compile optimized code on the main thread, in which case we can get away with prematurely ending slack tracking with some calls to change the root map.
+We can compile optimized code on the main thread, in which case we can get away with prematurely ending slack tracking with some calls to change the initial map because the world has been stopped.
 However, we do as much compilation as possible on a background thread.
-From this thread it would be dangerous to touch the initial map because it might be changing on the main thread.
-So our technique is like this:
+From this thread it would be dangerous to touch the initial map because it *might be changing on the main thread where JavaScript is running.* So our technique goes like this:

  1. **Guess** that the instance size will be what it would be if you did stop slack tracking right now.
 Remember this size.
  2. When the compilation is almost done, we return to the main thread where we can safely force completion of slack tracking if it wasn't already done.
  3. Check: is the instance size what we predicted?
 If so, **we are good!** If not, throw away the code object and try again later.

-If you'd like to see this in code have a look at the class [`InitialMapInstanceSizePredictionDependency`](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/compiler/compilation-dependencies.cc;l=344;drc=1105b135731ea1c5d346e41ba3dc28ecf257598c) and how it is used in file `js-create-lowering.cc` to create the code that allocates a `Peak`.
+If you'd like to see this in code, have a look at the class [`InitialMapInstanceSizePredictionDependency`](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/compiler/compilation-dependencies.cc;l=344;drc=1105b135731ea1c5d346e41ba3dc28ecf257598c) and how it's used in file `js-create-lowering.cc` to create inline allocations.
 You'll see that the `PrepareInstall()` method is called on the main thread, which forces completion of slack tracking.
 Then method `Install()` checks if our guess on the instance size held up.

 Here is the optimized code with the inlined allocation.
 First you see communication with the GC, checking to see if we can just bump a pointer forward by the instance size and take that (this is called bump-pointer allocation).
 Then, we start filling in fields of the new object: